parsampsh/adminx/doc/01_menu_links_and_pages.md

 $admin->add_link('Title of the link', 'https://example.com/foo/bar', 'blank');
 ```

-Also you can set icon of the item in menu using classes.
+Also you can set icon of the item in menu using css classes.

 ```php
 $admin->add_link('Title of the link', 'https://example.com/foo/bar', 'blank', 'fa fa-user'); // fontawesome
 ```

 ## Pages
-You can add custom pages to your admin panel. they will be accessible from the menu.
+You can add custom pages to your admin panel.
+They will be accessible from the menu.

 ```php
 $admin->add_page('Title of the page in menu', 'the-slug-of-page-in-url', function($request){